The Electric Force

 electrons from each copper sphere.

-So, removing just one in nearly a trillion of the free electrons from each copper sphere causes enough electric repulsion on the top sphere to overcome gravity and lift it.
-Think about that; that slight departure from electrical neutrality is so powerful that it counters the entire planet's pull, demonstrating how weak gravity is compared to the force dominating the Universe: the Electric Force.
+So, removing just one in a trillion of the free electrons from each copper sphere causes enough electric repulsion on the top sphere to overcome gravity and lift it.
+Think about that.
+The slight departure from electrical neutrality is so powerful that it counters the entire planet's pull.
+That demonstrates how feeble gravity is compared to the force dominating the Universe: the Electric Force.